 April 2021: Kindred by Octavia Butler

-Check back in at the end of May for discussion questions and links for further reading.
+This book is a collection of essays, so another anomaly in my usual pursuit of novels, but since I’m writing this while pumping my boobs I’m choosing to forgive myself the break in continuity.
+Check back in at the end of July for discussion questions and links for further reading.
 If you'd like to follow the discussion, send me an ask on Tumblr or reply to this month's S.P.E.L.L. post to be tagged!